hmalphettes/orpc-collect-voting-slip/README.md

 OK - Label on the top of the input and bigger fonts for the selected members.
 OK - Focus on 'Snap and Collect Slip' right after member has been selected.
 OK - Support for FIN car read by barcode
+OK- If digits only are entered, prefix with character 'S'

 Admin page:
 -------------
 Form to add new desk users
 Admin form to end voting: archive the table by renaming it with the date of the session.

+pivottable=github:nicolaskruchten/pivottable@1.6.3 -o "{dependencies:['github:components/jquery@2.1.4']}"